CharlesJS/CSProgress/README.md

  * CSProgress with no observers: 1.06 seconds
  * CSProgress with an observer: 1.04 seconds

  As you can see, having an observer has no noticeable effect on performance (in this test, the version with an observer actually took slightly less time).
-As a result, CSProgress performs a little more than an order of magnitude better than NSProgress when it is not being observed, and several times that when observers are involved.
+As a result, CSProgress performs about twice an order of magnitude better than NSProgress when it is not being observed, and several times that when observers are involved.

 CSProgress also includes a convenience struct for encapsulating a parent progress object and its pending unit count, allowing both to be passed as one argument: